Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Is IBT safe for everyone?

-Most people tolerate it well, but if you have certain cardiovascular or spinal conditions, talk to a healthcare provider first.
+Most tolerate a 6–8 inch incline, but consult if you have cardiovascular or spinal issues.

 Can I use pillows instead of raising the bed?